-From drivers with tons of adjustable features to drivers with fixed hosels and strong construction, we’ve got clubs that will enhance your game and drop your scores.
+From golf drivers with tons of adjustable features to those with fixed hosels and strong construction, we’ve got clubs that will enhance your game and drop your scores.

 Here’s our list of the 9 best drivers for beginners.